ferrarodav/docker-scientific/README.md

 # Experiment with Data Science

-The Docker container has many packages to do numerical computation and visualize data: Numpy, Cython, OpenCV (and opencv-python), Matplotlib, Pandas, Seaborn, Scipy, Scikit-learn, Scikit-image, Jupyter (and the extensions configurator), Xgboost, H5py, Requests, Pillow, Networkx.
+The Docker container is based on the `python:3.6` container and has many packages to do numerical computation and visualize data:
+Numpy, Cython, OpenCV (and opencv-python), Matplotlib, Pandas, Seaborn, Scipy, Scikit-learn, Scikit-image, Jupyter (and the extensions configurator), Xgboost, H5py, Requests, Pillow, Networkx.

 It also has [Sacred](https://github.com/IDSIA/sacred), a tool to help you configure, organize, log and reproduce experiments developed at IDSIA.
 The packages needed to keep track of the code (git), use a mongo database, yaml configuration and a telegram bot notifier are included.